SiteEditor/editor/readme.txt

 **What is the Site Editor?**

-Site Editor is the most powerful Site Builder which is designed for WordPress. it's a powerful, advanced, user-friendly front end editor and you can build your website via drag and drop and full live options. too Site Editor is a powerful front end platform for developer.
+Site Editor is the most powerful Site Builder which is designed for WordPress. it's a powerful, advanced, user-friendly front end editor and you can build your website via drag and drop and full live options. too Site Editor is a powerful front-end platform for the developer.

 **Why Site Editor?**

 Because you can build your website in more efficient, more flexible and much Faster.
+Site Editor allows you build all of your website's parts like pages, theme, ... in a integrate front end editor easy and fast.

 **User-End Friendly**

+If you aren't a developer and you want to create an amazing and beautiful website, Site Editor is the best tools for it.you can build footer, header and other public theme rows with drag and drop and apply them to all pages or spcify pages. you can build all pages and posts with drag and drop too.
+Actually you don't need **CODING KNOWLEDGE** for create your website.

 **Developer Friendly**

+If you are a developer, you can develop your themes and plugins with our front end platform faster and easier and its result will be very user-friendly extensions and happier clients for you

 **Layout Builder**